hillinm/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach iterates over each element in the array and does something to the array.
+One array to one array

+.map iterates over each element in the array and creates a whole new array with the modified elements.
+One array to two arrays.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is passed as an argument to another function.

+A higher order function is the function that uses other functions as arguments.

 3. What is closure?

+Closure is when a function and it's lexical enviroment exist.  ie when a function makes reference to a variable outside of the function.

 4. Describe the four rules of the 'this' keyword.

+Global Binding - `this` gets invoked at the global scope Implicit Binding - `this` gets invoked with dot notation Explicit Binding - `this` gets invoked using .call, .apply, or .bind New Binding - `this` gets invoked using a new variable.

 5. Why do we need super() in an extended class?

+It is a keyword that tells javascript that we are making reference to a parent function.

 ### Task 1 - Project Set up